yohan-pg/stylegan2-ada-pytorch/EXPERIMENTS.md

     *) Batch size 4 (Can we run tests very efficiently?) -> IT WORKS, but doesn't seem much faster than 8 for the same kimg.
 I will keep 8.
     *) Batch size 32 (Will it still work in our final tests?)

-*) Try different gamma factors
+=) Try different gamma factors
     *) It fails when gamma is 1.
-Let's just keep 10 for now.
+Let's just keep 10 for now, as this is what stylegan uses.
-    -) Can we make the noise work when the gamma factor is OK?
+    -) Try gamma 100: it's what they use for church!

+=) Bring back style mixing
+    *) Fixed the division to be exactly between groups of 512 -) Train with it -> It trained without the groups of 512, it will surely work with it as well...
+    -) Add a flag to turn it off, and double check that the performance didn't regress because of some other detail -) Make it work for wplus sampling, both for adain and adaconv

+=) Try baking it as a convolution!
+    *) Implement it.
+    -) Make it train.
+    -) How to make it worked unbaked?
+    -) What is the cost of 3x3 vs 1x1?
+    -) Try to combine with the noise naïvely.
+Does it make a difference?
+    -) Work out the math.
+Why are there transpositions?

 =) Bring back PPL -> It seems to work, but will need to review that it performs well
     *) Fix problem with the gradient -> It's their custom op.
 They train WITHOUT fusion, and then add the `conv2d_gradfix.no_weight_gradients()` flag when measuring the PPL?
 I'm so confused.
+    -) PPL is making everything slow?
     -) The levels are not similar, because we are averaging -) Train with it
+    -) It slows us down, from 17s/kimg to 21s/kimg.
+What gives?
     -) Double check that the math being done makes sense.
 Are the values comparable to the old?

-=) Bring back style mixing
-    *) Fixed the division to be exactly between groups of 512 -) Train with it -> It trained without the groups of 512, it will surely work with it as well...
-    -) Add a flag to turn it off, and double check that the performance didn't regress because of some other detail -) Make it work for wplus sampling, both for adain and adaconv

 =) Bring back optimizable noise.
 The issue seems to be, the network ignores the style, and only uses the noise. -> IT FAILS
     *) It seems to get out of the collapse past a certain point!
 Is the performance still as good?